OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/1-Complete-List-of-OSINT-Web-Resources.md

 - [ProPublica Non-Profit Explorer](https://projects.propublica.org/nonprofits/)
   Explorer for exploring tax exempt organizations.
 - [Librebor](https://librebor.me/)
-  Allows you to retrieve specific company details from the Spanish Register, information such as adquisitions, incorporations, NIF validation and more.
+  Allows you to retrieve specific company details from the Spanish Register, information such as aquisitions, incorporations, NIF validation and more.

 ## **Patents and Trademarks**